 Penzance derives its name from the Cornish: – Pen Sans, meaning holy headland (although you notice the words order is swapped as in French to “head holy”) From early beginnings when it was considered less important than Marazion a thriving sea port was established.

-In early times, Penzance suffered attacks by Turkish Pirates – although it was later that many of the medieval buildings were destroyed by an opportunist raid by the Spanish Don Carlos de Amesquita who had been patrolling the channel in 1588.
+In early times, Penzance suffered attacks by Turkish Pirates with people still snatch by slavers into the seventeenth century.
+Many of the medieval buildings were destroyed by an opportunist raid by the Spanish Don Carlos de Amesquita who had been patrolling the channel in 1588.
 It must have been a wild and wilful place to live in those days with pirates, the ever present smugglers and press gangs.

 I usually suggest parking in the harbour car park and then ignore the modern shopping development take the slipway beside Penzance Dry dock to Chapel Street.